rhlai/rhlai.github.io/essays/Raymond_LaiE37_Reflect_On_UI_Frameworks.md

 <img src="../img/website.png">

 In that image, if it were not for having learnt bootstrap, I do not believe it would have been possible for me to properly format all the passages and images in as little a time as it did with bootstrap.

+## Final Thoughs

+While I believe there are many uses for UI Frameworks and I have learned about how powerful they can be, I do find that it can sometimes be painful to work with when you do not fully understand it.
+While raw html and raw css gives you very minute control over all the variables, I find that to sometimes be tiresome.
+Thus I can only really call UI frameworks a web development shortcut that requires a bit of learning before being able to implement it to a moderate degree and a lot of training to master.